TA

 Must Try!

-A Taiwanese tea-based drink that originated in Taichung.
-It typically consists of tea, milk, and chewy tapioca pearls, often served cold with various flavorings.
+Taiwanese tea-based drink originated in Taichung.
+Typically consists of tea, milk, and chewy tapioca pearls, served cold with various flavorings.
+2025 trends include caramelised bubble tea.

 Allergens: